The Photography Agent is a collaborative semester project focused on building a photo

 Designed and iteratively refined a custom system prompt, where prompt engineering was

-crucial to improving response consistency, reducing hallucinations, and enforcing structured outputs
+crucial to improving response consistency, reducing hallucinations, and enforcing structured outputs.

-Evaluated using a held-out, shuffled test set of 218 examples
+Evaluated using a held-out, shuffled test set of 218 examples.

-Achieved 88% overall response accuracy across tool selection and conversational tasks
+Achieved 88% overall response accuracy across tool selection and conversational tasks.

 System Tools (Team Contributions)